lesersokerbok/boksok.no-data-utils/README.md

  | lsb_support_cat | purple (Litt å lese), yellow (Storskrift), orange (Punktskrift & Følebilder), green (Enkelt innhold), red (Tegnspråk & NMT), blue (Bliss & Piktogram)

 1. So the user can easily add another and the ui will "type ahead" and that might help combat spelling differences.
 2. With acf wysiwyg one can limit the user more, ie. no possibility of media upload.
+3. Added by @testower - leaving to @raae to determine new field name and type.
+Possibly should be "translator" rather than "translation".

 ### Implementation note for lsb_support_cat